K4liber/consistent_importing/cfp/EuroPython2025.md

 III.
 How internal dependencies impact a codebase architecture?
 (5 minutes)

-1. Python as dynamic and flexible language
+1. Python vs other languages
-- a lot of freedom in importing
+- Python's flexibility in importing
 - "... (most likely due to a circular import)" as a feature
-- thinking about hierarchy of dependencies while importing
 2. SOLID, DRY, KISS, ...
 ADP principles
+- Robert C. Martin's "clean code" principles
+- effort vs benefit of applying principles (presented on XY chart)
+- automating architecture checks reducing the effort (presented on XY chart)
+3. Acyclic dependencies principle (ADP)
+- following ADP to improve architecture
 - avoiding italian pasta code
-- automating architecture checks
-3. Acyclic dependencies principle (ADP)
+- thinking about hierarchy of dependencies while importing
 - using import statements to extract dependency graph
-- following ADP to improve architecture

 IV.
 How we can enforce the selected strategy in CI?
 (5 minutes)
 1. Import Linter